jaakkoiot/DSP-Algorithms/field/ForbiddenFruit/README.md

 # ForbiddenFruit

 ## Author
+Additions on this fork: second order LPF & HPF implementation by Jaakko Nahkala.

-Ported by Gregor Noriskin to the Field from the port by Ben Sergentanis
+Originally ported by Gregor Noriskin to the Daisy Field from the port by Ben Sergentanis

-Originally by Emilie Gillet
+The original Clouds is work by Emilie Gillet

 ## Description